 Detoxing from drugs and alcohol can be one of the most uncomfortable and isolating experiences in addiction.

 The physical discomfort and mental anguish can leave a person feeling hopeless and vulnerable.
 It is also a time when cravings are at their worst.
-If a person if faced with the likelihood of a detox– either by choice or forced circumstances- it is vital to know the reality of what they may experience, such as signs, symptoms and possible complications.
+If a person is faced with detox– either by choice or forced circumstances- it is vital to know the symptoms and possible complications.

 Detox symptoms can vary from person to person, depending on the substance from which they are detoxing.
 Some common substances that cause withdrawal symptoms are opiates, alcohol, benzodiazepines, and amphetamines.

-Alcohol withdrawal can be one of the riskiest detox’s to undergo and medical supervision is strongly recommended.
+Alcohol withdrawal can be one of the riskiest detoxes to undergo, and medical supervision is strongly recommended.

-Some symptoms of alcohol withdrawal are nausea, vomiting, insomnia, sweating, shaky hands, and anxiety/ depression.
-The most severe form of alcohol withdrawal is known as DTs and can include seizures and hallucinations.
-The risks of heart arrhythmias, dehydration, psychosis and seizures are why detox at home is never a good idea.
+Some symptoms of alcohol withdrawal are nausea, vomiting, insomnia, sweating, shaky hands, and anxiety/depression.
+The most severe form of alcohol withdrawal is known as delirium tremens (DTs) and can include seizures and hallucinations.
+The risks of heart arrhythmia, dehydration, psychosis, and seizures are why detox at home is never a good idea.
 Complications from alcohol withdrawal can be fatal.
 Reach out for help for yourself or your loved one instead of trying to quit on your own.

 Withdrawal from benzodiazepines can be as dangerous as withdrawal from alcohol.

-If you find yourself wondering, ” is it dangerous to detox at home? “, truth is that a number of serious problems can arise at any given moment during the detox process.
-What seemed at first like mild symptoms can quickly escalate to life threatening scenarios.
+What might seem at first like mild detox symptoms can quickly escalate to life-threatening scenarios.
 A medically supervised detox is always safer and more efficient because it can offer a supportive environment for the individual, allowing them not only to detox successfully, but also to start their journey on the path to recovery.

 Alcohol withdrawal: MedlinePlus Medical Encyclopedia. (n.d.).
 Retrieved 2015, from http://www.nlm.nih.gov/medlineplus/ency/article/000764.htm